-Lion’s Den Gorge Nature Preserve Trails Professional Review and Guide
+Lion’s Den Gorge Nature Preserve Trails Professional Guide

 "This 73-acre park is named for a scenic gorge accessible by a bridge and stairs, but the Lake Michigan bluff views and beach access are worthy reasons to visit as well.
 And if that isn’t enough, the hike ends on a boardwalk along the edge of a US Fish and Wildlife Service wetlands.
 The park is very popular for walking dogs as well as some great bird watching.